 Hard Numbers or Soft Feedback?

-And it is, of course, a good idea to get some feedback on the learning content.
-But, at the same time, it is more time-consuming, than just looking at the stats and analytics from the learning platform - if the learning content is sent out to learners this way.
+And it is, of course, a good idea to get feedback on the learning content.
+But, at the same time, getting this information, orally, is more time-consuming, than looking at the stats and analytics provided by your learning platform (if the learning content is sent out to learners this way).

 Before you Start

 Before you even design the content itself, you need to lay the foundation to measure your training initiatives well.
 Ask yourself as part of this first step: “What are the objectives of taking this learning module or course?“ Ask: “How is this learning connected to our business goals?”, "How will we help our employees develop further?".